 Either a Bible-based lesson or an artsy craft or an educational session.
 After that, it’s more playtime until daddy gets home from work.
 I’m beyond thankful that my husband is able to get home by 6-630pm most weekdays, because his office is just 10min down the road!

 After my own bath, I settle some housework (button-sewing, ironing, table-wiping etc) and do a bit more writing.
 Meanwhile hubby often has conference calls and such during this time.
-Bedtime for us is about 1130pm, and we fall asleep pretty quick!
+Bedtime for us is about 1130pm, and we fall asleep pretty quickly!

 The challenging times for me are definitely mealtimes with the boys.